 Despite the war that has ravaged Yemen since 2014, irregular migration through the poor country has continued, especially from Ethiopia, which has also been ravaged by ethnic conflicts.

-According to the UN, tens of thousands of migrants who have been exposed to abuse during their journeys have been left in Yemen.
+According to the UN, tens of thousands of migrants who have been subjected to abuse during their journeys have also been left in Yemen.